Pejman Akbarzadeh: Move to the Netherlands

 In 2006, Akbarzadeh moved to the Netherlands, citing restrictions on musical life and freedom of speech in Iran.
 For seven years he was a senior producer at Radio Zamaneh in Amsterdam.
 Currently he contributes to BBC Persian TV and website.

-In March 2008 he performed the first Persian piano recital in Amsterdam.
+In March 2008, he performed the first Persian piano recital in Amsterdam.
 The sold-out concert at Bethanienklooster resulted in further invitations to perform in Europe.
 In August 2008 Pejman dedicated his recital at the University of Cologne to Ahmad Batebi, symbol of pro-democracy movement of Tehran University students, who fled to the United States after nine years of imprisonment in the same year.
 In 2012 he performed at Royal Concertgebouw in Amsterdam.

-In 2008 Pejman also finished the first documentary about the legendary Persian diva Hayedeh who died in exile in 1990.
-The film was premiered on 24 January 2009 in Amsterdam and nominated as the "best documentary" at Noor Iranian Film Festival in Los Angeles.
+In 2008, Pejman also finished the first documentary about the legendary Persian diva Hayedeh who died in exile in 1990.
+The film premiered on 24 January 2009 in Amsterdam and nominated as the "best documentary" at Noor Iranian Film Festival in Los Angeles.
 In the same year Pejman Akbarzadeh introduced Persian piano music at the Netherlands' Radio 5 (OBA Show) and in 2012 at Amsterdam Concertgebouw.

-In Summer 2009 following the pro-freedom demonstrations in Iran which turned to blood, Pejman Akbarzadeh joined the solidarity events in Europe with the people of his homeland; performing at Holland's Iranian Artists Eve in Amsterdam, "International Solidarity Conference with Iran's Students" at the University of Delft, Human Rights and Press Freedom Conference at Amsterdam's Tropen Theatre and cooperation with UNITED4IRAN demonstrations were among them.
+In summer 2009, following the pro-freedom demonstrations in Iran which turned to blood, Pejman Akbarzadeh joined the solidarity events in Europe with the people of his homeland; Performing at Holland's Iranian Artists Eve in Amsterdam, "International Solidarity Conference with Iran's Students" at the University of Delft, Human Rights and Press Freedom Conference at Amsterdam's Tropen Theatre and cooperation with UNITED4IRAN demonstrations were among them.